unitaryfund/qrack/CODE_OF_CONDUCT.md

-Qrack has adopted the Unitary Fund Contributor Covenant Code of Conduct. **We love our community, and planet Earth is our community, indiscriminately.
+Qrack has adopted the Unitary Fund Contributor Covenant Code of Conduct.

+**We love our community, indiscriminately, and planet Earth is our community.
 You rock!**

 # Contributor Covenant Code of Conduct